kurotatsu77/UnforgivingSkyrim/README.md

 Added Masochism stat tracking for possible future use in dialogues and events.

 Current ideas in various stages of planning:
-Side quest (one time, possible side activity later based on choices) - get Alchemy station.
+-Add some "meat" into the quest already done - add some explanations to give player more motivation to get involved in it -Side quest (one time, possible side activity later based on choices) - get Alchemy station.
 Possible idea - Arcadia, she could've liked the show quite a lot.
 Can offer 2 or 3 choices to player, including fun ones.
-Side quest (one time, possible side activity later based on choices) - get Enchanting station.
+-Side quest (one time, possible side activity later based on choices) - get Enchanting station.
 Who would be the best?
 Maybe Cancelmo in Markarth?
-Side quest (one time, possible side activity later based on choices) - get Devious Devices book, which will increase research points produce per day, maybe reduce base costs a bit.
+-Side quest (one time, possible side activity later based on choices) - get Devious Devices book, which will increase research points produce per day, maybe reduce base costs a bit.
 The old orc in the college library sounds like a good basis for some naughy action.
-Repeatable activity - become bondage entertainment at Bannered Mare  for Hulda.
+-Repeatable activity - become bondage entertainment at Bannered Mare  for Hulda.
+-NPC bondage rescue radiant quest:
+-NPC bondage punishment radiant quest: idea of getting orders to punish bad girls by coming to them, binding and leaving them locked at public place (maybe inn?) in stocks or other furniture to humiliate them.
+And imagine choices player would have if one day she would receive order to punish herself! :D Boring option would be to pay out bounty to the client, maybe with a bit of extra.
+Fun options would be going through it or even offer more harsh treatment, because gold is good!
+-Repeatable quest of small chance for research to fail, which will cause Nodaba to be locked in devices.
+This will prompt a side quest which will tell the player to return to the house and help her out.
+Player can ignore it, in which can she have to help her self (hopefully AI will work as intended).
+But by helping her, there might be some kind of reward (bonus research points, discount on research or just money).

 Known problem - ledger still gives out the standard message, didn't found a way to disable it.
 Maybe simply ignore it?